gdhy9064/CIKM-2020-Analyticup-ACOD/README.md

-# The Solution of Alibaba-Tsinghua Adversarial Challengeon Object Detection
+# The Solution of Alibaba-Tsinghua Adversarial Challenge on Object Detection
 ## Introduction
 This repository contains the solution of [Alibaba-Tsinghua Adversarial Challenge on Object Detection in CIKM 2020 Analyticup](http://www.cikm2020.org/adversarial-challenge-on-object-detection/).